 Not too commonly found in a kitchen, chandeliers are making a name for themselves as innovative and creative alternatives to more classic kitchen/dining room decorative lighting solutions — plus, not all chandeliers have to follow the dated crystal aesthetic from yesteryear, or the rustic antler fixtures that have been the darlings of Pinterest for years.

 When sourced well, chandeliers can act as a pendant light, and bring some serious flare to a kitchen space.
 It’s important to note their epitomized over-the-top style can be distracting and can create some serious contrast in the room – though a tasteful selection can match well with general and task lighting.
 In open concept spaces that combine eating and kitchen areas, chandeliers can be difficult to match with the rest of the lighting in the room, so following a strict style guide and/or matching materials is a must.

 Light color plays as much a role in the energy and emotion of a space as the light fixture it comes from.
-Typically, bright white LED light is a staple of general lighting used to brighten up the entire space, while warmer LED’s can also be found that help bring a sense of character, warmth, and emotion into a space.
+Typically, bright white LED light is a staple of general lighting used to brighten up the entire space, while warmer LED’s can also be found that help bring a sense of character, warmth, and emotion into a space much like selecting the best colour palette for your life.
 In modern kitchen designs, reserve the bright whites for task lighting, while using the warmer lights in pendants and other forms of ambient and decorative lighting.